ryelle/Foxhound/README.md

  - Single post navigation (next/previous).
 Might need to create endpoint/setting for this.
  - Menu classes should be updated when nav'd to, like body classes
  - Social link styles for navigation
+ - Date archives: Year, Month (make sure not to confuse with pages with no title?)